Pimzino/file-length-lint/README.md

 - On-demand workspace scanning command
 - Quick fix suggestions for splitting large files
 - Customizable exclude patterns with sensible defaults for binary files and build outputs
-- Real-time scanning of files using multi-threading for better performance
+- Real-time scanning of files using a high-performance language server implementation
 - Respects .gitignore files (can be disabled) with real-time updates when files change
+- Prevents VS Code extension host crashes by running analysis in a separate process
 - Immediately applies changes to exclusion settings and .gitignore files without requiring a reload
 - Minimal performance impact with optimized file processing
 - Token-based linting for estimating the number of tokens that would be used by an LLM (Large Language Model)
+- **NEW**: Automatic binary file detection to skip files that can't be opened in the editor
+- **NEW**: Configurable file size limit to prevent memory issues with very large files
+- **NEW**: Memory-efficient batch processing for large codebases

 ## How It Works